camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/02-process-applications/01-overview.html.md

 ---

 A Process Application is an ordinary Java Application that uses the camunda process engine for BPM and Worklow functionality.
 Most such applications will start their own process engine (or use a process engine provided by the runtime container), deploy some BPMN 2.0 process definitions and interact with process instances derived from these process definitions.
-Since most process applications perform very similar bootstrapping, deployment and runtime tasks, we generalized this functionaly into a Java Class which is named - *Surprise!* - `ProcessApplication`.
-The concept is similar to the `javax.ws.rs.core.Application` class in JAX-RS: adding the process application class allows you to bootrap and configure the provided services.
+Since most process applications perform very similar bootstrapping, deployment and runtime tasks, we generalized this functionality into a Java Class which is named - *Surprise!* - `ProcessApplication`.
+The concept is similar to the `javax.ws.rs.core.Application` class in JAX-RS: adding the process application class allows you to bootstrap and configure the provided services.

 Adding a `ProcessApplication` class to your Java Application provides your applications with the following services: